-The Dengue Ag NS1-IgM/IgG rapid test detects IgG and IgM anti-dengue virus and circulating dengue antigen in one test within 20 minutes.
+The Dengue Ag NS1-IgM/IgG dengue NS1 kit detects IgG and IgM anti-dengue virus and circulating dengue antigen in one test within 20 minutes.
 This dengue rapid test kit is user-friendly, does not require cumbersome laboratory equipment and requires minimal staff training.

-The Dengue NS1+IgM/IgG Combo rapid test is a lateral flow immunoassay for the simultaneous detection and differentiation of IgG anti– dengue virus, IgM anti-dengue virus and dengue antigen (Dengue Ag) in human serum, plasma or whole blood.
+The Dengue NS1+IgM/IgG dengue combo kit is a lateral flow immunoassay for the simultaneous detection and differentiation of IgG anti– dengue virus, IgM anti-dengue virus and dengue antigen (Dengue Ag) in human serum, plasma or whole blood.
 It is intended to be used by professionals as a screening test and as an aid in the diagnosis of infection with dengue virus.
 Any reactive specimen with the Dengue Ag NS1-IgM/IgG rapid test must be confirmed with alternative testing method(s).

 1. For in vitro diagnostic use and professional use only.